facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 ## Setup

 Our setup is found below.
 We use a custom loader and configuration to get what we feel is the best implementation for our own personal use.
-We will explain some of our reasoning later, but below are reference links to main parts.
+We will explain some of our reasoning later, but below are reference links to the relevant code.

 !!! settings "Setup"
     - [Events][onready-event].